tiwut/Simple-Calculator/README.md

 #### Installation Steps:
 1. Open the **Tiwut Launcher** on your system.
-2. Search for `Simple Calculator Collection`.
+2. Search for `Simple Calculator`.
 3. Click the **Install** button.

 The calculators will then be available in your application menu.